 Each spring the YPC distributes approximately $3,000 in grants which come from the Richard W. Dillon Memorial Fund for Youth Philanthropy.
 The Dillon family established the fund to honor Dick Dillon as a tribute to the extensive philanthropic work he was responsible for in the Hutchinson and Reno County communities.

 Grants for 2019 have been awarded.
 The 2020 cycle is closed.
 The 2021 cycle will open in December.
-Click on the link below to review grant guidelines and to apply.
+Click on the link below to review the 2019 guidelines and application.

 2020 Youth Philanthropy Council Grant Application and Guidelines